aralhekimoglu/FashionMNIST/README.md

 |3 | 247 K          |<b>93.14          |
 |5          | 576 K | 92.92|

-Since results between 3 and 5 are similar I will move on with the one with smaller number of parameters, i.e. simpler model, which is kernel size with 3.
+Since results between 3 and 5 are similar I will move on with the one with smaller number of parameters, i.e. simpler model, which is kernel size with 3, which is also faster at test time.

 ## Effect of Batch Normalization